harwindersidhu/tourney-matches/README.md

 ## Screenshots

-- By the end of the module, our React App will look like this:
+- Our React App will look like this:
   - !["TourneyMatches"](./docs/TourneyMatches.png)